Heat vs. Hornets Player Props Betting Odds

 |3PM

-- Monday's over/under for Hayward is 16.5 points, 1.3 more than his season average.

-- His rebounding average of 4.9 is lower than his over/under on Monday (4.5).
+- His rebounding average of five is lower than his over/under on Wednesday (4.5).

-- Monday's assist prop total for Hayward (4.5) is the same as his season-long average.

-- Hayward has knocked down 0.9 three-pointers per game, which is less than his over/under in Monday's game (1.5).
+- Hayward averages one made three-pointer, which is less than his over/under on Wednesday (1.5).

 Check out all the prop bet options FanDuel has to offer!